show_page.php1 : cp03.jpg

 HISTORY: None

 MICROSCOPIC DESCRIPTION: Lung: Focally, a large pulmonary artery is moderately dilated and tortuous.
 The internal elastic lamina is segmentally effaced and the tunica intima is thickened up to 20x by plump, reactive fibroblasts, a moderate amount of fibrous connective tissue, and fewer smooth muscle cells that forms frond-like proliferations into the arterial lumen, which are often lined by hypertrophied (reactive) endothelial cells (proliferative arteritis) and infiltrated by few lymphocytes, plasma cells, eosinophils, and neutrophils.
 Peripherally, in the outer tunica intima, there are few small blood vessels lined by reactive endothelial cells arranged perpendicularly to the fibroblasts and connective tissue (granulation tissue).
-Within the arterial lumen, there are multiple cross sections of adult male and female filarid nematodes that are up to 1 mm in diameter with a thin, up to 15 um eosinophilic cuticle with internal lateral cuticular ridges, prominent lateral chords, tall coelomyarian-polymyarian musculature, a small intestine lined by few multinucleate epithelial cells, and paired uteri or a single gonad.
+Within the arterial lumen, there are multiple cross sections of adult male and female filarid nematodes that are up to 1 mm in diameter with a thin, up to 15 µm eosinophilic cuticle with internal lateral cuticular ridges, prominent lateral chords, tall coelomyarian-polymyarian musculature, a small intestine lined by few multinucleate epithelial cells, and paired uteri or a single gonad.
 Multifocally, lumina of smaller pulmonary arteries and arterioles are narrowed or partially occluded by a fibroblastic myoinitimal proliferation similar to the previously described pulmonary artery, and are surrounded by numerous macrophages, eosinophils, lymphocytes, and plasma cells.
 Diffusely, alveolar septa are moderately thickened by an increased number of macrophages, fewer plasma cells, lymphocytes, and eosinophils.
-Multifocally within peribronchiolar, bronchial, and aveolar septae the smooth muscle is thickened (hypertrophy).
+Multifocally within peribronchiolar, bronchial, and alveolar septa the smooth muscle is thickened (hypertrophy).
 Within the bronchial and bronchiolar lumina and peribronchilar connective tissue, there are numerous eosinophils, neutrophils, lymphocytes, fibrin, edema, and hemorrhage.

 MORPHOLOGIC DIAGNOSIS:

-2. Lung: Pneumonia, interstitial, eosinophilic, histiocytic, and lymphoplasmacytic, multifocal, moderate, chronic, with smooth muscle hyperplasia.
+2. Lung: Pneumonia, interstitial, eosinophilic, histiocytic, and lymphoplasmacytic, chronic, multifocal, moderate, with smooth muscle hyperplasia.

 ETIOLOGY: Dirofilaria immitis